 Lately, there have been tremendous shifts in the business technology landscape.
 Advances in cloud technology and mobile applications have enabled businesses and IT users to interact in entirely new ways.
-To help you understand the various concepts in business data concepts, it is important to understand the difference between business intelligence, big data, and data mining.
+One of the most rapidly growing technologies in this sphere is business intelligence, and associated concepts such as big data and data mining.

 The term big data can be defined simply as large data sets that outgrow simple databases and data handling architectures.
 For example, data that cannot be easily handled in Excel spreadsheets may be referred to as big data.